Rust Mcp

 Valid Directories

-Notes can be organized in the following top-level directories (subdirectories supported, max 3 levels):
+Notes can be organized in the following top-level directories (nested subdirectories supported at any depth):

 • tech - Technical notes